ixvu/w4111_wiki/Query-proc.md

   - Selectivity of dep          1 / 10			=0.1
   - Join selectivity            1 / max(1k,10)  	=0.001
   - Output cardinality          10,000 * 0.001   	=10
-+ note: selectivity is defined with respect to cross product size
++ Note: selectivity is defined with respect to cross product size
 + Note: estimate wrong if this is a key/foreign key (ex. join on emp.did = dept.did should yield 1000 results, not 10)